 Lots of success at your current level is one way to put yourself in a position to make the jump.
 This needs to be the type of success you can document and highlight – that will impress someone.
 That’s things like win and championship counts, or turning a losing team around.
 It could be reaching conference tournaments or having lots of players earn individual honors.
 These sort of things will let prospective employers at the next level up know that you are more than competent.
 They will see that you know how to be successful.

 Success by itself, however, is not enough.
 A different level means different challenges.
 It’s not just about working with higher caliber athletes.
 It’s also about greater demands across the board.
 Let’s consider the jump from high school or Juniors volleyball to college coaching, for example.
 Recruiting will likely be the biggest new challenge.
 You’ll need to show evidence that you can bring in the type of student-athletes needed to compete.

 There may also be other administrative and organizational demands as well.
 For example, community outreach, academic monitoring, scheduling, video exchange, scouting and statistical analysis, and running camps.
 Look at job descriptions for the level of play you’re aspiring to.
 There you will get some idea of the sort of work you’ll be required to perform.
 They will also prepare you to explain how you are equipped to do so.
-See the volleyball coaching job listings page for links to posting boards where you can find position descriptions.
+A place like Indeed is a good source for different types of coaching job descriptions.

 All of the above goes not only for head coaches, but for assistants as well.

 Apprentice at the level you’re targeting

 The other way to elevate your coaching level is to find a place where you can break in at the bottom with an eye toward working your way up over time.
 This could involve being a volunteer coach for a program, or otherwise taking on a position lower than the sort you’re targeting.
 For example, you might be a head coach at a lower level, but need to assist at the next one.
 Or you could be a 1st Assistant at the lower level and have to take a 2nd Assistant position to make the jump up.